Pain has a huge and growing impact on patients, families, communities and healthcare systems around the globe.1

 Quito, Ecuador

-This site is one of Latin America’s largest and most advanced pharmaceutical production facilities, servicing countries across Latin America and Europe.
-Adhering to world-class quality standards, it produces solids, liquids, and semi-solids for both Grünenthal and our partners.
+This site is Ecuador’s only pharmaceutical production site certified by the EU, and one of Latin America’s largest and most advanced production facilities, servicing countries across Latin America and Europe.
+It adheres to world-class quality standards to produces solids, liquids and semi-solids for both Grünenthal and our partners.

 Santiago, Chile